ultralytics/ultralytics/docs/config.md

 ### Setting the operation type

-YOLO (You Only Look Once) models can be used for a variety of tasks, including detection, segmentation, and classification.
+YOLO models can be used for a variety of tasks, including detection, segmentation, and classification.
 These tasks differ in the type of output they produce and the specific problem they are designed to solve.